PinkPantherPC/MathWorld/README.md

 Alternatively, you can download `MathWorld.zip` from the most recent [Github Release](https://github.com/PinkPantherPC/MathWorld/releases/tag/v0.1.1).

+⚠️ **Warning:** Do not download code files directly from the repository, as they are frequently updated.
+The package might not be functional or properly documented.

 ## Acknowledgments

 This project makes use of [SymPy](https://www.sympy.org), a Python library for symbolic mathematics.